Performing Trade Studies Using Analyzer and Astrogator

 Selecting Distributions for Design Variables

-Using the Distribution Selection dialog, you can choose a distribution for a given design variable.
+Using the Distribution Selection dialog box, you can choose a distribution for a given design variable.
 It supports the following probabilistic distributions:

-• Normal - A "bell-shaped" distribution which describes many situations where observations are distributed symmetrically around the mean.
-68% of all values under the curve lie within one standard deviation of the mean and 95% lie within two standard deviations.
+• Normal - This is a "bell-shaped" distribution that describes many situations where observations are distributed symmetrically around the mean.
+For this distribution, 68% of all values under the curve lie within one standard deviation of the mean, and 95% lie within two standard deviations.

-• Uniform - A "flat" distribution in which all possible solutions between the lower bound and upper bound are equally likely.
+• Uniform - This is a "flat" distribution in which all possible solutions between the lower bound and upper bound are equally likely.

-• Lognormal - A probability distribution in which the log of the random variable follows the normal distribution.
-The log normal distribution is commonly used for general reliability analysis, fatigue failures, material strengths and loading variables.
+• Lognormal - This is a probability distribution in which the log of the random variable follows the normal distribution.
+The log normal distribution is commonly used for general reliability analysis, fatigue failures, material strengths, and loading variables.

-• Weibull - A distribution defined by shape and scale parameters.
+• Weibull - This is a distribution defined by shape and scale parameters.
 Two special cases of this distribution are: 1) the distribution is an exponential distribution when the shape parameter equals to 1, and 2) the distribution is a Rayleigh distribution when shape parameter equals to 2.
 This distribution is often used for modeling device failure rate and wind speeds.

-• Triangle - A triangle shaped distribution that is defined by a center point that is the mean and the population density slants off linearly to the lower bound and upper bound.
-All the three parameters should be specified to completely define the distribution.
+• Triangle - This is a triangle-shaped distribution that is defined by a center point that is the mean and the population density slants off linearly to the lower bound and upper bound.
+You must specify all three parameters to completely define the distribution.

-• Enumerated - A distribution with a list of discrete values, all of which are equally probable.
+• Enumerated - This is a distribution with a list of discrete values, all of which are equally probable.
 The discrete values specified should be separated by commas.

 • Deterministic - If a design variable value is to be fixed, use this distribution.